Find out more about opportunities to work in a student support role.

 Help students to search library catalogues, source and collect materials on a student’s behalf and photocopy and scan resources.

 Provide practical and mobility support to assist a student with a physical or sensory impairment in manoeuvring between and around key study venues.
 This could include carrying books and equipment, helping to manipulate a wheelchair, acting as a sighted guide for a visually-impaired student or supporting a student with practical aspects of their course, eg in the laboratory.
-Job description and person specification.

 Study assistant for students with Autistic Spectrum Disorder (ASD)

 Provide assistance to students with ASD, with organisation, social interaction, prioritising workload and understanding ambiguous terminology or instructions.
 Support is often offered at key periods of transition, such as on the student’s arrival at the university, but in some instances may be required on an ongoing basis throughout their course.
-Job description and person specification.

 Examination support worker (reader or scribe)

 Act as an examination reader, scribe and examination prompter.
 It can include reading out the examination paper, writing down the student’s answers using exactly the words used by the student and giving a prompt as to when it is time to move on to another question.
-Job description and person specification.

 All NMH support workers must be able to demonstrate: